-You will receive your Visa Certificate by email with your Grant Authorization and the Commission Terms and Conditions.
+You will receive your Visa Certificate by email from the Commission approximately two months prior to your visa appointment, along with your Grant Authorization and the Commission Terms and Conditions.
+The Commission will notify you when it has been sent.
 You must bring the original Visa Certificate, signed by the Commission and addressed to the consulate, with you to your visa appointment; the Consulate will keep the original.
 This letter, with the Grant Authorization, fulfills the consular requirements of: 1) Proof of medical insurance (for you, not for any dependents), 2) Proof of acceptance to a full-time study program, and 3) Proof of financial means (your grant stipend is usually enough to prove this for you and any accompanying dependents).
 Since the visa certificate is issued in Spanish, you do not need to get any documents translated to comply with these three consular requirements.

-Please note that this document will not be emailed until you have uploaded your passport data page and Program Terms and Conditions (from IIE) to the Fulbright Spain website.
+Please note that this document will not be emailed until you have uploaded your passport data page to the Fulbright Spain website.